Approved by the ASCPT Board February, 2018

 ASCPT encourages the prompt reporting of complaints or concerns so that immediate action can be taken, if appropriate.
 An individual making a complaint may be asked to put the complaint in writing.

 At ASCPT events, the CEO will be designated to receive any complaints for that event.
-If an individual witnesses or is the victim of prohibited conduct that requires immediate response by the CEO, the individual should contact Sharon Swan.
+If an individual witnesses or is the victim of prohibited conduct that requires immediate response by the CEO, the individual should contact Abigail Gorman.

 In the event that an individual feels that his or her physical safety is in jeopardy, ASCPT encourages the individual to contact the appropriate law enforcement agency to make a report.